mph-/lcapy/doc/install.rst

   >>> sudo apt-get install python-numpy python-matplotlib

-- For schematic drawing you need pdflatex and the circuitikz package.
+- For schematic drawing you need pdflatex, the circuitikz package, imagemagick, and ghostscript.

+  >>> sudo apt-get install texlive-latex-base texlive-pictures imagemagick ghostscript

 - The easiest way to obtain the Lcapy sources is to use git: